Pat Neshek: Early career

 Neshek was born in Madison, Wisconsin.
 At Park Center Senior High School in Brooklyn Park, Minnesota, a suburb of Minneapolis, he was named to the All-State team.

 At Butler University, located in Indianapolis, he was a finance major and a three-year letter winner.
-In 2001, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
+In 2000, he played summer league baseball for the Wisconsin Woodchucks of the Northwoods League.
+In 2001, he played with the Wareham Gatemen of the Cape Cod Baseball League (CCBL), and was inducted into the CCBL Hall of Fame in 2024.
 In his junior year, his win–loss record was 4–6 but he posted a 3.08 earned run average (ERA) and 94 strikeouts (SO) in 87 2/3 innings pitched (IP).
 He holds school strikeout records for a single game (18 vs. Detroit, April 15, 2001), single season (118, 2001), and career (280).
 He ultimately became the third Butler pitcher to make the major leagues, after Oral Hildebrand and Doug Jones.
 In 2018, Neshek was inducted into the Butler Athletics Hall of Fame.

 The Minnesota Twins originally selected Neshek in the 45th round (1,337th overall) of the 1999 MLB draft, but he did not sign and went on to Butler.
 The Twins again later drafted him in the sixth round (182nd overall) of the 2002 MLB draft.
 He signed with the Twins that year for a $132,500 signing bonus, and was assigned to the Twins' rookie farm team.
 He then spent four years in the minor leagues.
 During the 2005 season, he led all minor league Twins players in saves.
 In 2006, Neshek was 6–2 with 14 saves and a 1.95 ERA in 33 relief appearances for the Triple-A Rochester Red Wings.
 He was International League Pitcher of the Week on July 2, mid-season All Star, post-season All Star, Baseball America Triple-A All Star, and MiLB.com Triple-A Relief Pitcher of the Year.
 He has pitched 411 1/3 innings in 302 career minor league games with 464 strikeouts, a 31–19 record and a 2.58 ERA.